kyleerhabor/assistant/README.md

 ### Configuration

-Assistant accepts a list of files when running that will be parsed as [edn](https://github.com/edn-format/edn) and used throughout the application, giving you the flexibility to host multiple, ad hoc configurations (development, testing, production, etc.)
+Assistant accepts a list of files when running that will be parsed as [edn](https://github.com/edn-format/edn) and used throughout the application, giving you the flexibility to host multiple, arbitrary configurations (development, testing, production, etc.)

 #### `:bot/token`